10 ways to reduce your home insurance costs

 Making sure your home is safe and secure is often one of the first things new homeowners rightly check before moving in.
 The obvious ones include locks and bolts on doors and windows but can also include measures such as electric gates to your property.

-What many homeowners may not be aware of is that insurers often give discounts off home insurance for customers who have increased security measures in place in their home.
-Generally speaking security measures are anything that make your home safer and can include the following:
+What many homeowners may not be aware of is that insurers often give discounts off home insurance for customers who have increased security measures in place in their homes.
+Generally speaking security measures are those that make your home safer and can include the following: